wharfkit/website/src/lib/docs/AccountKit/SetPermissionMethod.md

 const action = account.setPermission(permission) // Creates the action that will create the permission
 ```

-To update an existing permission on an account, the [permission method](/docs/account-kit/permission-method) can be used to obtain a [Permission](/docs/account-kit/permission) instance which can then be modified and passed to the `setPermission` method.
+To update an existing permission on an account, the [permission method](/docs/account-kit/permission-method) can be used to obtain a [Permission](/docs/account-kit/permission) instance, which can then be modified and passed to the `setPermission` method.
 Here is a basic example of how to do so:

 ```typescript
 const permission = account.permission("claim")